How To: Convert 2D features into 3D features using geoprocessing tools

 Below is the introduction to these three methods and the geoprocessing tools to use in each method to perform conversion.
 Before running the tools, please verify that 3D Analyst extension is turned on by navigating to Customize > Extensions.
 Check 3D Analyst if it is not already checked.

-If the z-values of features, such as heights, are available as an attribute of the 2D feature dataset, the attribute could be converted into z-values of the features to generate 3D features using the Feature to 3D By Attribute tool.
+If the z-values of features, such as heights, are available as attributes of the 2D feature dataset, the attributes can be converted into z-values of the features to generate 3D features using the Feature to 3D By Attribute tool.